hilbix/tino/rants/baby.md

 > See also (in German): [Das Ende vom Copyright ist abzusehen](das-ende-vom-copyright.md)
 >
-> This is not a translation and contains independend thoughts.
+> This here is not a translation and contains independend thoughts.

 # Free as a Baby